jklein24/spark-to-me/README.md

 ```

 This will fetch an invoice for 1000 millisats and both print it to the terminal and copy it to your clipboard.

+## Navigating the code

+The main interesting bit of code for this application is in [ReceivingVasp.ts](https://github.com/jklein24/spark-to-me/blob/main/src/receiving/ReceivingVasp.ts).
+This is the class that handles incoming lnurl-pay or UMA requests and creates lightning invoices for the right spark wallet.

+This code is a modified version of the demo [UMA VASP](https://github.com/lightsparkdev/js-sdk/tree/main/apps/examples/uma-vasp) codebase.
+Much of the complexity has been removed, but there are still a lot of remnants of UMA functionality to allow for expansion of this server in the future.
+For example, to allow for multi-currency support, and an UMA sender implementation in [SendingVasp.ts](https://github.com/jklein24/spark-to-me/blob/main/src/sending/SendingVasp.ts).

+There is also a simple landing page and client that allows you to fetch invoices for any spark address.
+This is in [src/client](https://github.com/jklein24/spark-to-me/tree/main/src/client) and can be seen at [sparkto.me](https://sparkto.me).